jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-04-28-digital-twin-dynamic-des/index.md

 By utilizing the `variables` registry and the `wait_for_change()` observer pattern, developers can track arbitrary logical states.
 Instead of just yielding on time delays, simulation processes can yield on external network events.
 A Kafka payload no longer just updates a number.
 It acts as a state-transition trigger that dictates the logical flow of the entire application.

 This flexibility means digital twins can incorporate sophisticated modeling well beyond tracking discrete items in a queue.
 You can map real-time telemetry directly to custom mathematical logic.
-For a practical example, you can view the [**OML Digital Twin Hot Rolling**](https://github.com/jaehyeon-kim/oml-digital-twin-hotrolling) project, which demonstrates how to build a real-time tracking dashboard for steel manufacturing using advanced physical simulations.
+For a practical example, you can view the [**Hot Strip Mill: Real-Time Online Machine Learning & Digital Twin**](https://github.com/jaehyeon-kim/oml-digital-twin-hotrolling) project, which demonstrates how to build a real-time tracking dashboard for steel manufacturing using advanced physical simulations.

 ### 💡 Domain-Agnostic Applications